The Valpo Core's purpose is to welcome new students into academic life.

 - Great place to meet your first friends outside of your wing in the dorm

-- Great books, like Ishmael Beah’s A Long Way Gone and Tim O’Brien’s The Things They Carried
+- Great books, like Ishmael Beah’s A Long Way Gone and Zora Neale Hurston's Their Eyes Were Watching God

-- Great films, like The Joy Luck Club and Billy Elliot
+- Great films, like Selma and Billy Elliot

 - Great discussion of real issues and the real world with real people

 - Great way to explore your vocation and career options with the worker profile paper

 - Great course for learning how to read and write and discuss issues at the college level